alinalein/movie_api-client/README.md

 - **Parcel** : A fast, zero-config web application bundler
 - **React** : JavaScript library for building user interfaces, developed and maintained by Facebook
-- **Bootstrap** : Front-end framework for web development with built-in components and responsive design features.
+- **Bootstrap** : Front-end framework for web development with built-in components and responsive design features

 ## Getting started 😎